What’s the Definition of a Controlled Foreign Corporation?

 Controlled Foreign Corporation Definition

-For those of you prefer the more technical definition, please refer to the Internal Revenue Code section 952, which is reproduced below.
+For those of you who prefer the more technical definition, please refer to the Internal Revenue Code section 952, which is reproduced below.

 IRC Section 957